samchungy/zod-openapi/README.md

 3. Click the `Generate release notes` button and adjust the description.
 4. Tick the `Set as a pre-release` box and click `Publish release`.
 This will trigger the `Prerelease` workflow.

-## Credits
+## Comparisons

 ### [@asteasolutions/zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi)

-zod-openapi was created while trying to re-write that library to support auto registering schemas.
-However, the underlying structure of the library which consists of tightly coupled classes would not allow for this be done easily in a way that I envisioned.
-Additionally, it does not safely handle different input/output types (eg. transforms).
+zod-openapi was created while trying to add a feature to support auto registering schemas.
+This proved to be extra challenging given the overall structure of the library so I decided to create my own.
+I was a big contributor to this library and love everything it's done, however I could not go past a few issues.

+1. The underlying structure of the library consists of tightly coupled classes which require you to create an awkward Registry class to create references.
+This would mean you would need to ship a registry class instance along with your types which makes sharing types difficult.

+2. No auto registering schema.
+Most users do not want to think about this so having to import and call `.register()` is a nuisance.

+3. No transform support or safety.
+You can use a `type` to override the transform type but what happens when that transform logic changes?

+4. No native `yaml` support.
+The majority of my projects prefer to render the schema in `yaml` so I would have to install an extra dependency.
+This library ships it natively.

 Did I really rewrite an entire library just for this?
 Absolutely.
-I believe that creating documentation should be as simple and as frictionless as possible.
+I believe that creating documentation and types should be as simple and as frictionless as possible.

 #### Migration